-Glee star Amber Riley paid an accidental tribute to Whitney Houston on Valentine's Day singing, "I Will Always Love You."
+Glee star Amber Riley payed an accidental tribute to Whitney Houston on Valentine's Day singing, "I Will Always Love You."

 "Glee" had already planned on covering the Whitney Houston song before her death was announced.
 Radar Online reported that the episode was submitted on the Friday before her death was announced.